FelipeLRoll/ds_salary/README.md

 * Data was collected from [Kaggle](https://www.kaggle.com/datasets/nikhilbhathi/data-scientist-salary-us-glassdoor)

 * The Exploratory Data Analysis took form in the following steps:
-   - Looking at the correaltion between numeric columns
+   - Looking at the correlation between numeric columns

       ![Correlation](images/correlation.png "No big positive correlations")